 CIMTs are expected to be fully rostered when available.
-CIMTs will be considered unavailable for assignment if the IC or more than one Command & General (C&G) position is vacant.
+CIMTs will be considered unavailable for assignment without a minimum roster of the seven Complex Command and General Staff (C&G) plus 17 discretionary qualified positions, for a total of 24 positions.

 All CIMT rosters shall follow the standard CIMT configuration: